Use the free Ticino Ticket to explore this delightful Swiss canton during four days in Locarno, Switzerland

 Back at Oreslina, walk down to the Santuario della Madonna del Sasso, which was founded in 1480 after the Virgin Mary appeared to a monk, Bartolomeo d’Ivrea.
 From here, you can soak up fantastic views of Locarno and its surroundings.

-Day 2: A day trip to Bellinzona and Lugano
+Day 2: A Day Trip from Locarno to Lugano and Bellinzona

 On this day trip from Locarno, use your Ticino Ticket to visit two very different towns – Bellinzona and Lugano – for free.